-- A. All currently approved statewide vendors shall file an annual renewal application with OSUP as scheduled by that office. - B. Written notice of requests for a new statewide vendor payroll deduction or for current vendors to add additional products or to add additional policy forms or service plans under the current products should be sent to the director of OSUP prior to July 1 annually, in order for the vendor to receive an application form from OSUP.
-Applications for the purpose of providing deductions for IRA's, annuities, noninsurance investment programs or group plans are not permitted. - C. On or before August 1 annually, OSUP will provide deduction application forms along with instructions for
+A. All currently approved statewide vendors shall file an annual renewal application with the Division of Administration, Office of State Uniform Payroll as scheduled by that office.

+B. Written notice of requests for a new statewide vendor payroll deduction or for current vendors to add additional products or to add additional policy forms or service plans under the current products should be sent to OSUP prior to July 1 annually, in order for the vendor to receive an application form from OSUP.
+Applications for the purpose of providing deductions for IRA's, annuities, noninsurance investment programs or group plans are not permitted.
+C. On or before August 1 annually, OSUP will provide deduction application forms along with instructions for completion to each renewal and new entity on file.